-Although the format and length of the exam is at the professor's discretion, the proficiency exam must consist of a minimum of three passages chosen from genres in which the student has been working.
+Although the format of the exam is at the professor's discretion, the proficiency exam must consist of a minimum of three passages chosen from genres in which the student has been working.
 At least one of the passages must be a sight passage.
+Students will have three hours to complete language examinations in the primary source research languages listed above.